 The Turtles have managed to sneak away to Key West, Florida for a vacation.
-When watching a news broadcast from New York, it's immediately hijacked by the Shredder, who issues a challenge to the Turtles, not only by kidnapping April O'Neil, but also by airlifting Manhattan Island into the sky!
+When watching a news broadcast from New York, it's immediately hijacked by Shredder, who issues a challenge to the Turtles, not only by kidnapping April O'Neil, but also by airlifting Manhattan Island into the sky!

-and other assorted enemies until they reach the end of the stage, where a boss is fought.
+Following the formula of Teenage Mutant Ninja Turtles: The Arcade Game, one or two of the Turtles fight off waves upon waves of Foot Soldiers and other assorted enemies until they reach the end of the Scene, where a boss is fought.

-This game also introduced special moves for each turtle, done by hitting both Attack and Jump at the same time, much as the arcade game does, but these come with a price: one point off the turtle's life bar per use
+This game also introduced special moves for each Turtle, done by hitting both Attack and Jump at the same time, much as the arcade game does, but these come with a price: one point off the Turtle's life bar per use.

 This game provides examples of:

-- Amusing Injuries: Just like Turtles In Time, the turtles experience hilarious injuries if hit by certain environmental hazards or enemy attacks.
-Such examples include having a big steel ball thrown/rolled on your turtle becoming squashed flat, or turning in to an accordion turtle by falling weights.
+- Amusing Injuries: Just like Turtles in Time, the Turtles experience hilarious injuries if hit by certain environmental hazards or enemy attacks.
+Such examples include having a big steel ball thrown/rolled on your Turtle becoming squashed flat, or turning in to an accordion Turtle by falling weights.

 - Bullfight Boss: A lot of the boss fights are this or a variation of it.
 Rocksteady, Groundchuck, Slash, and Dirtbag are only half of the examples.

 - Broken Bridge: An almost literal interpretation.
-The Brooklyn Bridge itself is Stage 3, and Shredder's airlifting of Manhattan Island has severely damaged it in places, with pitfalls abound.
+The Brooklyn Bridge itself is Scene 3, and Shredder's airlifting of Manhattan Island has severely damaged it in places, with pitfalls abound.
 You even walk on parts of the framework.

 - Color-Coded Characters: The Turtles, obviously, but the Foot Soldiers are the main draw here; much like the Arcade title, every one of them has different colors, and thus different attacks.
 Much of the game itself is learning which colored soldier does what.